adriennefriend/imposter-syndrome-disclaimer/examples.md

 Here are a few examples from projects that have adapted this work.

+The [BeeWare Project](https://pybee.org/), a collection of projects used to develop, debug, and launch Python software, was the first to adopt the imposter syndrome disclaimer in their excellent documentation for [first-time contributors](https://pybee.org/contributing/how/first-time/imposter-syndrome/).
+Their [resource](https://pybee.org/contributing/how/first-time/) covers the disclaimer, how to help, using GitHub, setting up the environment, common questions, and other first-timer friendly resources.
+Definitely check it out if you're developing your own guide!

 [MetPy](https://github.com/Unidata/MetPy), a Python Package for Meteorological Data, uses it [here](https://github.com/Unidata/MetPy#contributing).
 Take a look at their [contributing documentation](https://github.com/Unidata/MetPy/blob/master/CONTRIBUTING.md).

 The [yt project](https://github.com/yt-project/yt), a toolkit for analysis and visualization of volumetric data, uses it [here](https://github.com/yt-project/yt#contributing).
 Take a look at their terrific [contributing documentation](https://github.com/yt-project/yt/blob/master/CONTRIBUTING.rst).